 Most travelers who are backpacking in Colombia, visit San Agustin to see the famous pre-Columbian statues that the region is known for.
 The archeological park of San Agustin and Parque de Los Idoles are different from most we’d seen before and the statues are peculiar.

 San Agustin is also a great place for a jeep tour, which takes you on a tour of the waterfalls in the area.

 You’ll also visit El Estrecho on this tour, where the Rio Magdalena is very narrow and the huge mass of water is driven through a narrow rock formation with parts of it underneath the rocks.

 Mompos - Surreal and magical

 Mompos has been the inspiration for Gabriel Garcia Marquez when he wrote One Hundred Years of Solitude.
 If you haven’t read this book yet, I recommend doing so before visiting Mompos.

 The desolate colonial town of Mompos is a Unesco Heritage site.
 You need a little more time in order to reach the town.
 That’s because it’s surrounded by wetlands and the Magdalena river.

 It’s for a good reason that Gabriel Garcia Marquez used this town as a base for his magical surreal town called Macondo.
 This is truly a place where you can watch life float by while standing still in time.

 In Parque Tayrona, you can spend the night in a tent or hammock.
-We recommend visiting Tayrona in off-season and during the week.
-This way, you can avoid the growing crowds that are flocking the beaches of Tayrona National Park.
+We recommend visiting Tayrona in off season and during the week to avoid the growing crowds that are currently flocking the beaches of Tayrona National Park.